Bashir Badr: Awards

 Badr has received the Padma Shri award in 1999 for contribution towards literature and Sangeet Natak Akademi.
 He has also received the Sahitya Akademi Award in Urdu for his poetry collection "Aas" in 1999.

 Legacy

-Badr is one of the most quoted shayar in Indian pop-culture.
+Badr is one of the most quoted shayars in Indian pop-culture.

 A popular radio show Ujaale Apni Yaadon Ke on Vividh Bharti derives its title from one of Badr's most popular sher.